rskrzydelski/pulse-engine/BACKLOG.md

 ------MVP-----------------
-- update blog
-  * make graph responsive
-  * add remove liquidity
-  * add deposit with annotation - work in progress
-- add support for rest of farms
+[*] add support for rest of farms
+- add popups to cards with description, descriptions like supported pools, disclaimer
+- add logs/errors messages to the user during on chain analysis

 --------Marketing---------------
 - twitter accoount